PhD Student in Economics

 m.de-maria@imperial.ac.uk

 Welcome!
 I am a second-year PhD student in Economics at Imperial College London.
-My main field of research is empirical industrial organization, and I study how market power shapes innovation incentives and the direction of technological change.
+My main field of research is empirical industrial organization, which I use to study how market power shapes innovation incentives and the direction of technological change.

-Presented at: Imperial College London, 2025 EARIE Summer School (Valencia, Spain), CMA-Durham Workshop on Productivity, Business Dynamism and Market Power (Durham, UK), 2025 European Winter Meeting of the Econometric Society (Nicosia, Cyprus), 2025 CEPR Paris Symposium (Paris, France)‡
+Presentations: Imperial College London, 2025 EARIE Summer School (Valencia, Spain), CMA-Durham Workshop on Productivity, Business Dynamism and Market Power (Durham, England, UK), 2025 European Winter Meeting of the Econometric Society (Nicosia, Cyprus), 2025 CEPR Paris Symposium (Paris, France)‡, 2026 North American Summer Meeting of the Econometric Society (Atlanta, Georgia, USA)*, 2026 Annual Conference of the Royal Economic Society (Newcastle, England, UK)*, 2026 EARIE (Mannheim, Germany)*

 • One-Size-Fits-Some: Insights from a Randomized COVID-19 Intervention